Mythra/Coworker/docs/setup.md

 Once you've gone ahead and creating a ConnectionManager + a Configuration Object, you're finally ready to create an Instance of Coworker.
-Remember this part of the documentation does not cover using consul for node recovery, so we'll pass in: `null` for our ServiceChecker, we'll also pass in `null` for our MetricRegistry:
+Remember this part of the documentation does not cover using consul for node recovery, so we'll pass in: `null` for our `nodeIdentifier` and `ServiceChecker`, we'll also pass in `null` for our MetricRegistry:

 ***Kotlin:***